dejvoss/cs_cdins-msp3-recipe-book/README.md

 # cdins-msp3-recipe-book - Code Institute Milestone Project 3 - Recipe Book

-Recipe book is a project of website with meals recipes added by users of webpage.
+Recipe book is a project of website with meals recipes.
+Project is a practicing the skills of python, flask and mongoDB during my study of Full Stack Web Development in Code Institiute.

 ## UX

 ### Strategy

 The main goal of this project is to give for the users nice modern look website with meals recipes.
+Other goal is to give possibility for users to add the meals recipes which will be displayed on a webpage.
 I have done research and below user stories describe the user needs for my webpage.

 #### User Stories: